mwithheld/moodle-block_integrityadvocate/README.md

 **or**

 1. Copy the integrityadvocate directory into the blocks/ directory of your Moodle instance;
-2. Visit the notifications page.
+2. Browse to the Moodle admin notifications page.

 For more information visit
 http://docs.moodle.org/en/Installing_contributed_modules_or_plugins